vedph/cadmus_api/doc/docker.md

 1. (applies to my own environment only at this time, as per the mentioned feed workaround): run `UpdateLocalPackages.bat` to update the local packages.
 Ensure that the version numbers are in synch with the versions used in your projects before running.

-2. open a command prompt in the solution folder (where the `Dockerfile` is located) and run `docker build . -t vedph2020/cadmus_api:cadmusapi` (for the VeDPH repository; for other repositories, just use your Docker username and repository name, e.g. `docker build . -t naftis/fusi:cadmusapi`).
-If you forget to specify the tag, you can add it later, e.g. `docker tag <imageid> naftis/fusi:cadmusapi`.
+2. open a command prompt in the solution folder (where the `Dockerfile` is located) and run `docker build . -t vedph2020/cadmus_api:latest`.
+If you forget to specify the tag, you can add it later, e.g. `docker tag <imageid> <newtag>`.

-3. push the image into your target repository: `docker push vedph2020/cadmus_api:cadmusapi`.
+3. push the image into your target repository: `docker push vedph2020/cadmus_api:latest`.

 ## Consuming a Docker Image